gitter-badger/luda/site/html/_utilities/flex.md

 ## Flex Wrap
-Flex wrap utilities are classes for changing the value of the [`flex-wrap`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap) property, they are named using the format: `.fw-{value}-{breakpoint}`.
+Flex wrap utilities are classes for setting the value of the [`flex-wrap`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-wrap) property, they are named using the format: `.fw-{value}-{breakpoint}`.
 The value can be one of `nowrap`, `wrap` and `wrap-reverse`.
 Let's see the below examples for detail.